ReactiveX/rxjs/docs_app/content/6-to-7-change-summary.md

 ## Breaking Changes

+### audit

+- The observable returned by the `audit` operator's duration selector must emit a next notification to end the duration.
+Complete notifications no longer end the duration.

 ### buffer

 - `buffer` now subscribes to the source observable before it subscribes to the closing notifier.
 Previously, it subscribed to the closing notifier first.

+### bufferToggle

+- The observable returned by the `bufferToggle` operator's closing selector must emit a next notification to close the buffer.
+Complete notifications no longer close the buffer.

+### bufferWhen

+- The observable returned by the `bufferWhen` operator's closing selector must emit a next notification to close the buffer.
+Complete notifications no longer close the buffer.

 ### combineLatest